CiscoCloud/distributive/README.md

 Distributive attempts to be as framework-agnostic as possible.
 It is known to work well with both Sensu and Consul, which have similar architecture with regards to their health checks.
-There is documentation for how to use Distributive with Consul on this project's
+There is documentation on how to use Distributive with Consul on this project's
 [Github wiki](https://github.com/CiscoCloud/distributive/wiki/Working-with-Consul).